tomasmcguinness/dotnet-passbook/README.md

 ##Contribute
 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness

+##Progress
+You can request features and see what work is being done by checking out the dotnet-passbook Trello board over at [https://trello.com/board/dotnet-passbook/500b31ef655e242e590fda62](https://trello.com/board/dotnet-passbook/500b31ef655e242e590fda62)

 ##PassVerse
-If you don't want to build it yourself, PassVerse allows you to design and generate and update Passbook passes.
-It features a usage dashboard and a powerful rest API for generating and update passes.
-To get access to the private beta, sign up at [www.passverse.com](http://www.passverse.com).
+If you don't want to build and manage Passes yourself, my platform PassVerse offers developers like yourself a powerful API for generating and updating passes.
+It managed the registration and update process for you, allowing you to focus on your own application.
+Sign up at [www.passverse.com](http://www.passverse.com).

 ##License